keeweb/keeweb/README.md

 The app is already rather stable but might still need polishing, testing and improvements before v1 release, which is expected to happen in Feb 2016.
 Please see [TODO](https://github.com/antelle/keeweb/wiki/TODO) for more details.

-# Known Issues

-These major issues are in progress, or will be fixed in next releases, before v1.0:

-- dropbox sync is one-way: changes are not loaded from dropbox, only saved
-- files are considered saved only when they are exported

 # Self-hosting

 Everything you need to host this app on your server is any static file server.
 The app is a single HTML file + cache manifest (optionally; for offline access).